Klepp: Coat of arms

-The coat of arms were granted on 18 February 1972.
-The arms features a gold cross on a blue background.
+The coat of arms was granted on 18 February 1972.
+The official blazon is "Azure, a Cossack cross Or" (På blå botn ein svevande, utskrådd gul kross).
+This means the arms have a blue field (background) and the charge is a Cossack cross.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The cross on the arms symbolizes the large stone cross at Krosshaug in Klepp.
 Krosshaug is a grave hill located near the site where the local thing met for centuries.
-The Old Norse word haugr means mound or barrow, hence the name "kross"-haug.
+The Old Norse word haugr means "mound", hence the name "kross-haug" is the cross-mound.
 The cross was considered a representative historic symbol for the municipality.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Klepp.
 It is part of the Jæren prosti (deanery) in the Diocese of Stavanger.